CodeCraftsmanRohit/CompleteMernAuthentication_learning/README.md

  step 9 -> add nodemailer.js,we need smtp details to send the mail,use brevo smtp!!

- step 10-> create verifyOTP controller function
+ step 10-> create sendverifyOTP controller function and then verifyEmail controller function